alephium/www/src/content/blog/2022-12-22_The-Front-End-Leman-Upgrade-948a98a3e2d/index.md

 description: 'The coming Leman upgrade approaches.
 Simultaneously, the front-end suite of tools is seeing more than a simple refresh.'
 ---

-The coming Leman upgrade approaches.
-Simultaneously, the front-end suite of tools is seeing more than a simple refresh.

----

 ### **The Front End Leman Upgrade**

 #### _The coming_ <a href="https://medium.com/@alephium/announcing-the-leman-network-upgrade-c01a81e65f0e" class="markup--anchor markup--h4-anchor" data-href="https://medium.com/@alephium/announcing-the-leman-network-upgrade-c01a81e65f0e" target="_blank"><em>Leman upgrade approaches.</em></a> _Simultaneously, the front-end suite of tools is seeing more than a simple refresh._